Rajasthan — History, Culture, Geography and the Pink City

 Feature & Fame:

-Famous for paintings and murals, with an art gallery and Queen’s palace.
+Famous for paintings and murals, with an art gallery and the Queen’s palace.
 Built by Rao Barsal in the 14th century.

 Why are the forts of Rajasthan special?